lhfmartin/static-website-visits/README.md

-# website-visits
+# static-website-visits

-This repo contains the code that records visitors' visits to websites.
+This repo contains the code that records visitors' visits to **static** websites.
 It contains the Javascript code in [/js](/js) that is embedded in frontend pages, as well as the Python code in [/lambda](/lambda) which is deployed to AWS lambda.
 MongoDB is used to store the data for the visits.

 It support two type of visit records currently: